MauroDataMapper/docs/docs/user-guides/getting-started/document-a-health-dataset/document-a-health-dataset.md

 This user guide will explain the steps you need to follow to add a health dataset to the **[Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home)**.

 ## **1. Create a Data Model**
 Datasets are stored in their own Data Models within the Mauro Data Mapper.
 Therefore, the first step is to create a new Data Model.
-To do this follow the steps in our **[Create a Data Model user guide](../docs/docs/user-guides/getting-started/create-a-data-model/create-a-data-model.md)**.
+To do this follow the steps in our **[Create a Data Model user guide](../create-a-data-model/create-a-data-model.md)**.

+Once you have reached step **[3.
+Complete New Data Model form](../create-a-data-model/create-a-data-model.md#complete-new-data-model-form)** you will need to select the **[Type](../create-a-data-model/create-a-data-model.md#complete-new-data-model-form-type)** as **'Data Asset'** from the dropdown menu.